 The upscale resort town of Punta del Este, Uruguay is frequented by many famous people and is the place to soak up the sun and be seen doing it.
 Other than rich cultural attractions like the city’s museums, the shopping scene is vivacious as well.
 The beaches, however, are a must visit.

-Playa Mansa is just outside of the city center and a popular destination for sunbathers.
+One of the best beaches in Uruguay, Playa Mansa is just outside of the city center and a popular destination for sunbathers.
 The unique “wave” bridge feature adds a bit of extra fun to the experience as well.
 Make sure to catch a sunset for an epic light show over the Atlantic Ocean.

 Playa Larga, Argentina

 Head to the southernmost tip of South America and discover Ushuaia, Argentina, otherwise known as the gateway to Antarctica.
 Discover its natural beauty through national parks and beaches.

 Playa Larga, part of the nature reserve, offers gorgeous views of the city and bay, overlooking the Beagle Channel.
 You can explore the forest hiking trails, enjoy a picnic in a picturesque setting, or gaze at some of the best glaciers in South America.
 This beach excursion is the perfect daytime adventure.

 Playa El Doradillo, Argentina